 A key aspect of the Budget 2021 has been a marked ramping up of financial support for the HSE to deal with additional costs involved with COVID-19 during the winter months.
 This includes additional hospital beds, purchasing more PPE, and increasing our contact tracing system’s capacity.
 The Budget also re-emphasised the commitment to establish a publicly- funded, universal healthcare service under the proposed Sláintecare model.

-One aspect of Budget 2021 that’s especially notable is the substantial increase in funding for disability services.
+One aspect of Budget 2021 that’s especially notable is the substantial increase in funding for disability services, including autism.
 The Government has committed to providing a further €20 million in additional supports to disability service providers to meet the additional costs accrued by providers, as well as an added €100 million to provide additional services.

 These include the resumption of day services, the delivery of respite services, and to support the Government’s de-institutionalisation efforts (i.e., moving people with disabilities from congregated settings, like nursing homes or residential settings, to living independently in their own houses in the community).

 This also includes increased funding for the provision of Personal Assistants.
 This is good news for many of the families within the autism community, who would rely on health and social care as a source of additional support.

 However, like with many policies outlined in the Budget 2021, these will be complex services to develop and deliver to the public and additional, more specialised services will be required to meet the autism community’s needs.

 As outlined in our pre-budget submission, AsIAm would like to see the following actions taken;

 ● €5 million for HSE Autism Action Plan to accelerate its delivery, with particular focus on developing clear and accessible pathways for service delivery;

 ● €4 million be provided to the Child and Adolescent Mental Health Services (CAMHS) to develop an appropriate, timely clinical pathway for young autistic people in mental health crises;